chainflip-io/chainflip-backend/state-chain/pallets/cf-online/README.md

 ## Overview
 The module contains functionality to measure the liveness of staked nodes.
 This is measured with a *heartbeat* which should be submitted via the extrinsic `heartbeat()` within the time period set by the *heartbeat interval* which are measured in blocks.
+The pallet implements the `Banned` trait allowing validators to be reported on and banned for a heartbeat interval.

 ## Terminology
 - Node: A node in our network